arty-arty/zkMatch/readme.md

 ## Mini-conclusion

 The alogtihm is simple and explainable.
 Any developer knows Diffie-Hellman key exchange.

-Verified gaming.
-And.
+I hope that after some rigorous security analysis, this system spreads everywhere.

+Looking at what happens now.
+Frenemies example.
+When summer approaches and Sui mainnet approaches.
+We need this more than evert.
 A summer free of bots.
 Forever 🌞.
+For the web3.

 # End of updated section